Hard to go wrong with the classic Wavestorm. Photo: AGIT Global

 When you get down to it, surfing is all about one thing: having fun.
 And while all surfboards are technically made for having a blast, soft-top surfboards are particularly devoted to it.
 They remove the stress of damaging your delicate fiberglass boards, and let you try new things risk-free like leashless surfing, finless surfing, or charging some pounding shorebreak that would snap a “real” board in seconds.
-So, in the never-ending effort to increase the amount of fun people are having, here’s a list of soft-top surfboards that will increase both your wave count and your smile count.
+They also make incredible beginner surfboards.

-We’ve divided this guide according to shortboards and longer-boards (7′ and above) to cover the wide range of soft-tops available on the market today, and have done our best to categorize each board as a soft-top epoxy or a true foamie (see below), as well as pointing out the fins each board uses.
+We’ve divided this guide according to shortboards and longer-boards (7′ and above) to cover the wide range of soft-tops available on the market today, and have done our best to categorize each board as a soft-top epoxy or a true foamie (see the Buyer’s Guide for a breakdown on the differences), as well as pointing out the types of fins each board uses.

 Best Price: Wavestorm Classic Surfboard